-A theme which turns out to be important in a number of forms in computer intensive statistics is the variability of estimate and the quantification of uncertainty.
-In classical statistics, the sampling distribution of an estimator is often used to provide some measure of uncertainty - perhaps via confidence intervals.
+A theme that turns out to be important in a number of forms in computer intensive statistics is the variability of estimate and the quantification of uncertainty.
+In classical statistics, the sampling distribution of an estimator is often used to provide some measure of uncertainty, perhaps via confidence intervals.
 The sampling distribution of a statistic $T(\mathbf{X})$ is simply the distribution which it has under repeated sampling of the data itself $\mathbf{X}$ from the model.
-In Bayesian statistics the posterior distribution itself, $p(\theta|\mathbf{x})$ summarises the uncertainty we have about the value of any parameter after incorporating the information contained in the data we have available.
+In Bayesian statistics, the posterior distribution itself, $p(\theta \mid \mathbf{x})$ , summarises the uncertainty we have about the value of any parameter after incorporating the information contained in the data we have available.
 Both of these are things which we may wish to estimate using computer intensive statistics.

-It is important to distinguish between the sampling distribution of a statistics or the posterior variance, which summarise in different ways the degree of uncertainty which must accompany any point estimate, and additional variability introduced by the procedure used to approximate and estimator.
-In particular, we will see that we often introduce additional auxiliary stochasticity during the computational procedures which we use (or at least in the mathematical idealisation of them); this is undesirable and we seek to minimise it and to mitigate any influence it may have upon our estimation.
+It is important to distinguish between the sampling distribution of a statistic or the posterior variance, which summarise in different ways the degree of uncertainty which must accompany any point estimate, and additional variability introduced by the procedure used to approximate an estimator.
+In particular, we will see that we often introduce additional auxiliary stochasticity during the computational procedures we use; this is undesirable and we seek to minimise it and to mitigate any influence it may have upon our estimation.